kennedyopokuasare/SolitaFarms/README.md

         python -m setupdb
     ````

-At this point, the database is created at `data/db/solitafarms.db` and populated will all the CSV data at the `data/external` directory.
+At this point, the database is created at `data/db/solitafarms.db` and populated with all the CSV data at the `data/external` directory.
 If the database already exists, it is deleted and recreated.

 You can find a SQL dump of the database schema and data at `data/db/solitafarms.db.sql`